-6.1.3 Variable names convention for lists of terminals
+6.1.3 Variable names convention for terminal-sequences

-This TR uses variables named S0, S1, ..., S to represent the list of terminals used as arguments when processing grammar rules or when expanding grammar rules into clauses.
-In this notation, the variables S0, S1, ..., S can be regarded as a sequence of states, with S0 representing the initial state and the variable S representing the final state.
-Thus, if the variable $S_i$ represents the initial list of terminals, the variable $S{i+1}$ will represent the remaining list of terminals after processing Si with a grammar rule.
+This TR uses variables named S0, S1, ..., S to represent the terminal-sequences used as arguments when processing grammar rules or when expanding grammar rules into clauses.
+In this notation, the variables , S1, ..., S can be regarded as a sequence of states, with S0 representing the initial state and the variable S representing the final state.
+Thus, if the variable S_i represents the initial terminal-sequence after processing Si with a grammar rule.